uio-bmi/ligo/docs_source/tutorials/how_to_handle_the_maximum_iterations_were_reached_error.rst

   results/inst1/simulation_item/processed_sequences/name_of_the_signal.tsv

-If you the name of your simulated signal is "signal1" the signal-specific AIRs will be stored in this file:
+For example, if the name of your simulated signal is "signal1" then the signal-specific AIRs will be stored in this file:

 .. code-block:: yaml